 Now, this heavily depends on the type of service you use, but you may find that you’re suddenly not allowed to use the content you outsourced in the ways that you wanted.
 It may be because the website itself has specific terms and conditions that prohibit you from, for example, publishing an article both online and in print.
 Also, some writers may want to be credited or named as the authors of whatever content they supply.
 While this isn’t inherently bad (anyone would want at least some credit for their hard work!), this can cause problems regarding distribution laws – who gets to decide how the content is distributed if the client and the writer have to share ownership?

 How does The Content Panel fix this?
 As soon as you pay for a piece of content, you gain full ownership of it.
 This means you can distribute it in any way you like, whether that’s online or in print.
 You’ll also be authorized to publish the content in your name – our writers are completely aware of this and have to declare that they understand that no official credit will be given to them when they create an account with us.
-Also, we have a very strict policy about portfolios – any content created for our clients is exclusive to our website, meaning that writers are not allowed to use any blog posts or articles submitted through The Content Panel in their portfolios.
+Also, we have a very strict policy about portfolios – any content created for our clients is exclusive to our website, meaning that writers are not allowed to use any blog posts or articles written through The Content Panel in their portfolios.